 - Draw the structure of the form of methyl salicylate present when NaOH is first added to the methyl salicylate, but before heating has commenced.
 You may draw the structure electronically and paste it into your document or draw it out by hand, take a photo or scan it, and paste the resulting file into your document.

-- Suppose a compound (mp 150°C) has the following solubility properties in two solvents.
+- Suppose a compound (mp 150°C) has the following solubility properties.
 In solvent A, 15 g of the compound dissolves in 100 mL of A at room temperature and 45 g of the compound dissolves in 100 mL of A just below the boiling point of A. In solvent B, 1.5 g of the compound dissovles in 100 mL of B at room temperature and 35 g of the compound dissolves in B just below the boiling point of solvent B. Which solvent would be better for the recrystallization and why?

 Write your name and lab day or section in the top right portion of the first page of your notebook pages if you turn in hard copies.

 Calculations.
 Show calculations for the determination of theoretical and percent yield in a labeled section.

 Chemical Shift Table and NMR Spectrum